ZhuangLab/storm-analysis/sa_utilities/README.txt

    as averaging, driftCorrection, standardAnalysis, tracking and zFitting.
 All of these functions are used by both 3D-DAOSTORM and the sCMOS analysis.

+tiffs_to_dax.py - This will create a .dax format file from a directory containing a .tif file for each frame in a movie.
+The .tif files are sorted by name and then added to the .dax file.

 track_average_correct.py - This does tracking, averaging and drift correction on a molecule list file.
 It can be useful if you want to redo these parts without redoing the localization step, which takes most of the time.